FrancescaCrucinio/entropy_regularisation/README.md

 A Wasserstein gradient flow approach to Fredholm Equations of the First Kind

-This repository provides Julia code to reproduce the examples of
+This repository provides Julia code to reproduce the examples of Chapter 7 of the PhD thesis "Some Interacting Particle Methodswith Non-Standard Interactions".

 The folder `analytically_tractable` contains code to reproduce the example in Section 7.4.1.